TorbenJakobsen/decimaldate/README.rst

    is `Read The Docs <https://sphinx-themes.readthedocs.io/en/latest/sample-sites/sphinx-rtd-theme/>`_ (the default is Alabaster_).

+   See Sphinx_.

 ``readthedocs``
-   A site hosting documentation.
+   A site building and hosting documentation.

+   See readthedocs_.

 ``rstcheck``
    Lints your reStructuredText markdown files.

    .. image:: docs/source/_static/rstcheck_run.png
-      :width: 600
+      :width: 620

+   The shown warnings/errors are benign and are caused by the autogeneration of links for sections.
+   As some sections have the same name this is flagged.
+These particular warnings I will ignore.

+   See rstcheck_.